huzaifa-57/Anomaly-Detection-using-Unsupervised-Machine-Learning/README.md

 The type command:

  `pip install numpy`

+ Also type the command:

+ `pip install matplotlib`

+ Matplotlib is used to plt the data on graphs.

-Remember type these commands in Command Prompt or Windows Powershell or Terminal.
+Remember that type these commands in Command Prompt or Windows Powershell or Terminal.

 Then after the installation type the coommand: